ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

 #### Symbolic Constructor Arguments

 Contract bytecode is currently assumed by `hevm` to be completely concrete.
-As constructor arguments are implemented on the evm level by appending data to the contract's `creationCode`, symbolic execution of contract constructors where the arguments are set to symbolic values will currently fail with an `UnexpectedSymbolicArg` error.
+As constructor arguments are implemented on the EVM level by appending data to the contract's `creationCode`, symbolic execution of contract constructors where the arguments are set to symbolic values will currently fail with an `UnexpectedSymbolicArg` error.